The site

 Finally, the volunteers will improve the accessibility and visibility of the area of the Markus Röhling Mine.
 The mine covers over ground a larger area that is accessible by an educational path.
 The intervention shall improve the condition of the path and related structures by removing the vegetation of the 1st Lichtloch (shaft) and renewing the barrier.

-The project will take place from August, 17th, to August, 31st, 2019 and is organized by European Heritage Volunteers and the Institute for Industrial Archaeology and History of Science and Technology at Technische Universität Bergakademie Freiberg, in collaboration with the mining association “Markus-Röhling-Stolln Frohnau”.
+The project was organized by European Heritage Volunteers and the Institute for Industrial Archaeology and History of Science and Technology at Technische Universität Bergakademie Freiberg, in collaboration with the mining association “Markus-Röhling-Stolln Frohnau”.